vikasrajput6035/emiratesairline-todo-rest/README.md

 This project requires MongoDB. so please install it you can install it from the official website.
 After installing mongodb executable file from the official site, please download any good IDE for quering MongoDB document base DB.

-Download mongo db from below url: https://www.mongodb.com/download-center?jmp=nav#community
+Download mongo db from:
+https://www.mongodb.com/download-center?jmp=nav#community

-Download mongo db studio 3T IDE from below url: https://studio3t.com/download/
+Download mongo db studio 3T IDE from: https://studio3t.com/download/